Clinical Practice Application and Placement Information

 - If you refuse a placement once it is made, you will not be placed at another site and your clinical practice experience will be delayed a semester.

-- Once placements are made, you will receive an email from the FECP office confirming your placement.
-Placement emails are sent to all teacher candidates as quickly as confirmations are received from the school systems; this process takes several weeks—so please be patient.
+- Once placements are made, you will receive an email from the PES office confirming your placement.
+Placement emails are sent to all teacher candidates as quickly as confirmations are received from the school systems; this process takes several weeks so please be patient.
 Confirmation emails are not all sent at the same time.
-If you have any questions, please contact Becky Wetherington at (229)249-2778.

 - You are not permitted to take undergraduate coursework (besides seminar) during the clinical practice experience.

-- Student teaching is not allowed in the summer.
+- Clinical practice is not allowed in the summer.

-- If there are extenuating circumstances which affect your clinical practice placement, please discuss these special needs or concerns with your department head and the Director of FECP.
-If these circumstances may impact your clinical practice placement, a letter explaining them must be attached to your clinical practice application.
+- If there are extenuating circumstances which affect your clinical practice placement, please discuss these special needs or concerns with your department head and the PES office.

-5. All teacher candidates are required to have professional liability insurance.
-Please contact Becky Wetherington at (229) 249-2778 if you need this insurance.
-Please make sure that your coverage is up-to-date.
+All teacher candidates are required to have professional liability insurance.
+Please make sure that your coverage is up-to-date through the duration of your clinical practice.

-6. Students with special needs must document them with the Special Services Program and inform their college supervisor and mentor teacher of those needs.
+Students with special needs must document them with the VSU Access Office and inform their college supervisor and mentor teacher of those needs.

-All questions and concerns may be directed to the Office of Field Experiences and Clinical Practice, COE Dewar of Education and Human Services, Suite 2030, 229-333-7834.
+All questions and concerns may be directed to the Office of Professional Education Services, Dewar College of Education and Human Services (PES at valdosta.edu).